grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Externally-Controlled-Exercises.md

 ```bash
 k6 run test.js
 ```
 k6 should now start.
-You should see a timer counting up as the test is running, but nothing much happening.
+You should see a timer counting up as the test is running, but nothing much is happening.
 We're not seeing our expected console message included in our script!
 We'll stay in this holding pattern until the timer reaches the configured `duration` from the script options.

 ### Scaling up VUs
 No tests were actually performed due to there being `0` virtual users (VUs) started by the script. k6 waits for the external process to _scale up_ VUs.
-To scale up, we're going to use the 'k6' commandline.
+To scale up, we're going to use the 'k6' command line.

-Let's open another _terminal_ window, this time however, the directory should not matter.
+Let's open another _terminal_ window, this time, however, the directory should not matter.
 If your script timed out in the meantime, start it back up again using `k6 run test.js`.
 ```bash
 k6 scale --vus 2 --max 10
 ```